 Malware or virus infection

-If your computer infected with virus or malware programs installed you might experience windows 10 running Extremely Slow or not responding, High CPU usage, or 100 disk usage problem.
+If your computer is infected with virus or malware programs installed you might experience windows 10 running Extremely Slow or not responding, High CPU usage, or 100 disk usage problem.

 - We strongly recommend performing a full system scan with the latest updated antivirus protection.